AtNote/clientAtNote/README.md

 ### Authors & Acknowledgements: Siobhan Niess, Jonathan DiQuattro, Brent Woodward, and Jacob Anderson

 ### About the AtNote
-This was a npm package that was created to help users take notes while they are in their termial and writing code as well.
-Users are able to quickly takes notes as they
+This was a npm package that was created to help users take notes while they are in their termial with ease.
+Allows users to multitask between note taking and writing code in a non-intrustive process.
+This si also customizable for each user.

 ### Download & Installation
 * `npm i -g atnote`